Lake Marion Fl

 Visitors will likely see the beautiful wildlife the Haines City area offers, such as White-tailed deer, feral hogs, wading birds, and gopher tortoises.
 You may also find the tracks of sand skinks in the white scrub sands.

 Dogs are allowed for purposes other than hunting, but they must be kept on a leash at all times.
 Dogs are not allowed in the areas posted as “Closed to Public Access” by the FWC.
-Visitors should not allow their dogs to pursue any wildlife during the periods in which hunting or taking wildlife by the use of dogs isn’t permitted.
+Visitors should not allow their dogs to pursue any wildlife during periods in which hunting or taking wildlife by using dogs isn’t permitted.

-Hunting dogs are allowed onto the WMA after 8 am the day prior to the season’s opening and can be removed by 6 pm one day after the season ends.
-Only bird dogs or retrievers are allowed; hunting with any other dogs is prohibited.
-However, hunting dogs with a shoulder height of 15 inches or under are permitted during small game season.
+Hunting dogs are allowed onto the WMA after 8 am the day before the season’s opening and can be removed by 6 pm one day after the season ends.
+Only bird dogs or retrievers are allowed; hunting with other dogs is prohibited.
+However, hunting dogs with a shoulder height of 15 inches or under are permitted during minor game season.

-Just a short stroll from Lake Marion is a brand new vacation at Lake Marion Golf Resort.
+Just a short stroll from Lake Marion is a brand new vacation at Lake Marion, Fl Golf Resort.
 There are several remarkable things to choose from, each with the outdoors in mind.
-The Golf Resort is a beautiful place to enjoy all that Florida offers while going on your next fishing trip.
+The Golf Resort is a beautiful place to enjoy all Florida offers while going on your next fishing trip.

-On the shores of Marion are the marina docks, a lakeside park with picnic shelters and grills, boat trailer storage facilities, a private pool, and beach volleyball.
+The marina docks, a lakeside park with picnic shelters and grills, boat trailer storage facilities, a private pool, and beach volleyball are on the shores of Marion.

-Have a great day of fishing and fun on this beautiful lake, then relax in the lakefront gazebo and watch another gorgeous Florida sunset over the water.
+Have a great day of fishing and fun on this beautiful lake Marion Fl, then relax in the lakefront gazebo and watch another gorgeous Florida sunset over the water.
 Complete with a lovely lounge and breakfast daily!